 Carl Bauer (pictured below) is one of the founding partners of Eos and also sits on our Sønr Advisory Board.
 He is an exceptionally informed, strategic and connected man and will undoubtedly continue to be a huge asset for Erik and the team.

 I’m spending the day with the Insurance Post team today judging their awards so a little tight for time.
 Equally I’m writing this with a seriously sore head from the best-in-class Insurance Times Tech Innovation Awards last night.
 Seems to be that time of the year again.

 Before I disappear, a quick nod to this week’s Spøtlight.
 As part of our step into the Australian market I was introduced to Rita Yates, the CEO of Insurtech Australia, by a mutual connection.
 It so happened my research team had interviewed her just a couple of weeks before.
 Have a read of how she’s helping grow the Australian insurtech ecosystem.

 Have a good weekend.

-Sønr helps companies identify innovation that drives strategy and its execution.
+Sønr helps companies identify the best-in-class innovation that drives strategy and its execution.

-We achieve this by presenting our clients with timely and relevant intelligence from the world’s most comprehensive source of innovation data.
+We achieve this by presenting our clients with timely and relevant intelligence from the world’s most comprehensive source of the best-in-class innovation data.